Batyoaron/pixelplanet_timelapse_maker/README.md

 <h3> Timelapse maker menu: </h3>

 ```
-Name: Name of the timelapse
+Name: Name of the timelapse (avoid using spaces)

 Start xy: top Left corners cordinate   (Navigate your mouse to the corner and press "R" to copy it)